 Scholars subject to the bar may not return to the U.S. on "repeat participation" as a J-1 in the Professor or Research Scholar category for the 24-month period.

-For example, a J Research Scholar comes for a single academic year(August 1, 2013 to July 31, 2014), then goes home without having her SEVIS record kept open and active in her absence.
-She would not be able to access the remainder of the five year period of eligibility.
-She would be subject to the 24 month bar and would not be eligible to return to the United States as a J-1 Professor or Research Scholar at any institution until 24-months (two years) after the last program ended, which would be August 1, 2016.
+For example, a J Research Scholar comes for a single academic year (August 1, 2022 to July 31, 2023), then goes home without having their SEVIS record kept open and active in their absence.
+They would not be able to access the remainder of the five year period of eligibility.
+They would be subject to the 24 month bar and would not be eligible to return to the U.S. as a J-1 Professor or Research Scholar at any institution until 24-months (two years) after the last program ended, which would be August 1, 2025.

 Am I Subject to the 24-Month Bar?

 Any J Exchange Visitor in the Professor or Research Scholar category (and their J-2 dependents) whose J-1 program ends on or after November 18, 2006 is subject to the 24- month bar.
-The J-1 program end date can be found in section 3 of your Form DS-2019.
+The J-1 program end date can be found in section 3 of the Form DS-2019.
 The J-1 category can be found in section 4.

 Your Future Options